With more than 200 million daily users, Discord is one of the most popular team chat apps on the market.

 Apps similar to Discord should provide an uncomplicated user experience while offering what the platform lacks — secure data protection and updated features.

-After combing through multiple options, I’ve found 18 excellent apps that might just be your perfect Discord replacement.
+After combing through multiple options, I’ve found 16 excellent apps that might just be your perfect Discord replacement.
+Because these apps come in all shapes and sizes, I’ve divided them into 4 different categories, depending what you need:

-Pumble is a comprehensive app that enables safe and effective team communication.
+Pumble is a comprehensive app that enables quick and effective team communication.

-An easy-to-use email alternative, it’s ideal for remote and hybrid workers looking to streamline and centralize communication.
+This easy-to-use Discord alternative is ideal for remote and hybrid teams looking to streamline and centralize communication.

 Pros of using Pumble: